Oygron/SupCom_Import_Export_Blender/README.md

 - When creating a new unit, the central bone (parent of all other bones of the armature) of the unit MUST have the same name as the unit

+- There must exists only one armature in the model.

-- All vertices must be in "Vertex Group", and each vertex group must have the name of a bone.
+- All vertices must be in a "Vertex Group", and each vertex group must have the name of a bone.
 If some vertices are not moving, just give assign them to the group with the central bone as bonename.

 - An animation must be associated with an action (see the NLA editor).